 Prisoners are free to practice their religion and follow their beliefs

 in all establishments

 Each prison defines the days and hours of access to worship spaces.

 There are chaplains in the prisons

-varies depending on the religion
+varies by religion

 The prison service remunerates the chaplains